TreeFlow: Going beyond Tree-based Gaussian Probabilistic Regression: Ablation study

 \subsection{Shallow Feature Extractor}

 The next component which we introduced was the Shallow Feature Extractor.
-Its task was to map high-dimensional binary vector extracted from forest structure to low-dimensional feature representation.
-The main goal of that operation was to reduce computational overhead while also preventing accurate results.
+Its task was to map high-dimensional binary vectors extracted from forest structures to low-dimensional feature representation.
+The main goal of that operation was to reduce computational overhead.
 We present an ablation study where we exclude the Shallow Feature Extractor component and pass the output of the Tree-based Feature Extractor directly to the Conditional CNF component.

-We used the same methodology as in the previous ablation study, but we only used one run as some datasets were extremely long to calculate.
-The results of average NLL, average training time, and average inference time are presented in tab. \ref{table:ablation_sfe}, \ref{table:time_training}, \ref{table:time_inference} respectively.
-We can observe that \our{} without Shallow Feature Extractor obtained similar or even better results than pure \our{}.
-However, we can observe the cost of the improved results in the computational times.
-For most of the datasets, the training time was around $1.5$-$15$ times larger, and for some of the datasets, training took more than a few hours.
-A similar observation refers to inference time which was also a few times longer than for pure \our{}.
+We used the same methodology as in the previous ablation study, but we only calculate the training time of one epoch of the model.
+The experiment was run on a CPU, so the relative speed up is the crucial factor in the comparison.
+The results are presented in tab. \ref{table:ablation_sfe}.
+We can observe that \our{} was on average 11 times faster than a model without Shallow Feature Extractor.

-Concluding, our ablation study showed that Shallow Feature Extractor is a crucial component of the method.
-It sometimes introduces a slight decline in results while significantly speeding up the computations of the method.
+Concluding, our ablation study showed that Shallow Feature Extractor is a crucial component of the method in terms of computational time performance.